ctboley/pharmacy-app/README.md

 Build the site by going to `./site`, run `npm install`, and then run `npm run build`.

 In the root folder of the project, run `serverless deploy`.
-If prompted, run `serverless login` in a separate terminal.
+If prompted, run `serverless login` outside of the project directory.

 Next, add the API domain manually to the React application in `./site/src/config.js`.
 The API url can be found by going into `./api`, running `serverless info`, and copying the `url:` value.